oeru/semanticscuttle/README.md

 This project, like the original Semantic Scuttle, is licensed under the GPL v2 - see sscuttle/doc/LICENSE.txt

+You need to make sure that the sscuttle directory (which holds the source of Semantic Scuttle version 0.98.5) is readable by your webserver user - in our case that's www-data, so you have to go into your project directory and run:

+`sudo chown -R www-data:www-data sscuttle`

 Hosting stack: we're running this on an Ubuntu 14.04 server, using Nginx as the webserver (with Let's Encrypt SSL certs) and PHP5-fpm for PHP.
 I've included examples of the relevant configuration files in the nginx and php5 directories.

 The nginx php-handler we use below assumes that you have a specific configuration for PHP5's fpm variant, so we've included the php-handler.conf file you need.
 Move it to the right place: